 “We are just experiencing the convergence of cinema and video games.”Théophile Farant, animation student and director of the 2021/2022 Set Extension Workshop project.

 This is the storyline of the short film: A woman wakes up from sleep in a gigantic ice cave with a giant tree in the middle.
 She seems to be frozen, slowly moving her limbs.
 Confused, she looks around and carefully walks towards the tree.
 When she reaches and touches it, there’s suddenly a light in the background.
 At the place where it originates, she discovers a frozen body in the ice, with roots growing from its wrists, connected to the tree.
 The woman notices marks on her wrists, which are in the same place where the roots grow from the frozen body.
 She recoils.
 Was she also connected to the tree?
 As she begins to explore the tree insecurely, iridescent particles of light fall from it.
-Individually, they land on her marks, whereupon a dark mass oozes from them, gradually encircling her arms and forming a tattoo-like pattern on her body.
+Individually, they land on her marks, forming a tattoo-like pattern on her body.
 Her fear seems to vanish, and she realizes the tree is well-disposed.